elsheikhz1/Portfolio-Projects-/README.md

 # SQL-Data-Exploration-Project
-In this Project I explored Covid 19 Data base using Excel.
+In this Project I explored Covid 19 Data base using SQL.
 I imported excel data into SQL.

 All Covid 19 Data that was used in this Project is uploaded into GitHub. ( Covid Data, Covid Death and Covid Vaccination)